Foreign Intervention as Experimentation in State Control

 Acknowledgments: An earlier version of this paper was presented at the Association of Private Enterprise Education Annual Conference, Las Vegas, April 15, 2014.
 We thank participants for their comments and suggestions.
 We also thank Michael Munger and Robert Whaples, who provided useful comments and suggestions.

 Christopher J. Coyne is Research Fellow for the Independent Institute and Co-Editor of The Independent Review and the F.A.
 Harper Professor of Economics at George Mason University.

-Abigail R. Hall is a Research Fellow at the Independent Institute and an Assistant Professor of Economics at the University of Tampa.
+Abigail Hall Blanco is a Research Fellow at the Independent Institute and an Assistant Professor of Economics at the University of Tampa.